Printing Terms

 Smoothness

-the surface property of paper that describes its degree of uniform evenness and flatness.
-When printing, the smoother the paper, the better the ink dot formation and the sharper the image.
-See also cast-coating, coated paper, Sheffield, smooth finish, super- calendar, uncoated paper
+The surface property of paper that describes its degree of uniform evenness and flatness.
+The smoother the paper, the better the ink dot formation and the sharper the image.
+See also cast-coating, coated paper, Sheffield, smooth finish, uncoated paper.

 Softwood Pulp

-made from coniferous trees (evergreen tress with cones and needles, such as pine and fir trees).
-Paper is often made using a blend of pulps; softwood pulp has long fibers, giving paper strength; hardwood fibers are short, lending smoothness, bulk, and body.
-See also hardwood pulp, pulping wood
+Made from coniferous trees often using a blend of pulps.
+Softwood pulp has long fibers, giving paper strength.
+See also hardwood pulp, pulping wood.

 Specifying Paper

-choosing the appropriate paper for a specific printing job, in order to meet its individual design, printing, handling, and economic requirements.
+Choosing the appropriate paper for a specific printing job to meet design, printing, handling and economic requirements.
 Designers and printers are frequently assisted by a paper merchant or a paper mill consultant when choosing a paper.
 See also paper consultant.

 Stencil